Easonyesheng/SGAM/README.md

 The results of GP are shown as below:
 ![SGAM-res0](./demo/demo_sgam_res/scene0002_00_0_5/doubt_match_pred_best_match_area.jpg)

-We also report the pose error between the baseline and our SGAM.
+We also report the pose error between the baseline (ASpanFormer) and our SGAM.
 You should see:
 ``` shell
 | SUCCESS  | __main__:pose_eval:93 - calc pose with 1000 corrs
 2024-06-06 23:19:32.632 | SUCCESS  | utils.geo:compute_pose_error_simp:1292 - use len=1000 corrs to eval pose err = t-14.6511, R-0.3452